gregpalmr/alluxio-ray-fsspec-example/README.md

 cat << EOF > config-files/alluxio/alluxio-site.properties
 # FILE: alluxio-site.properties
 #
-# DESC: This is the main Alluxio Enterprise 3.x properties file and should
+# DESC: This is the main Alluxio AI Enterprise Edition properties file and should
 #       be placed in:
 #          /opt/alluxio/conf/alluxio-site.properties
 #